Skip to main content

 Re-folking Viennese classics, with ZRI quintet

-Britten Sinfonia and ZRI quintet perform music re-imagined for orchestra and folk band.
+Inspired by a Viennese pub visited by many composers for the folk performances it hosted, Britten Sinfonia and ZRI perform classical music re-imagined for orchestra and folk band.

 ROH Linbury Theatre: Three Chamber Operas